Author: Dr Amy Stanway MBChB, Dermatology Registrar, 2005.

 Psoriatic arthritis causes pain and swelling of joints, and stiffness, particularly in the morning.
 This may result in reduced mobility and function.

 Specific problems include difficulties with using the hands, standing for long periods, and walking.
 Many patients with psoriatic arthritis have to discontinue or change their work because of the disease.
+Psoriatic arthritis may result in severe damage to the joints and can be as severe as rheumatoid arthritis.

 Other signs and symptoms of psoriatic arthritis include:

-Other features that may be seen in association with psoriatic arthritis include:
+Systemic features associated with psoriatic arthritis include:

 Psoriatic arthritis usually affects joints in an asymmetrical pattern (that is, different joints are affected on each side of the body).
 Approximately one third of patients will have spinal and/or sacroiliac (hip) joint involvement and two-thirds will have arthritis affecting the limb joints without spinal disease.
 The following are common ways in which psoriatic arthritis can present: